nico0407/DM-freeze-out/README.md

 To run Micromega more times create other text file called "data_in", "data_out".
 First in data0.par assign all the fixed values to the parameters and for the values call them with different names such as "xxx", "yyy"...

 Then in data_in you just need to assign as many values you want to the variables you need.
-Use the Micro.sh file and modify it accordingly to how many variables you have. and then you are good to run the command "sh Micro.sh" .
+Use the Micro.sh file and modify it accordingly to how many variables you have. and then you are good to run the command "sh Micro.sh".

+I AM UPLOADING AN EXAMPLE DIRECTORY THAT WORKS CALLED "Gordanmodel".